xavidelamo/mgci-docs/docs/source/annex1.rst

 	|dem_usgs8|

-	Log into the Bulk Download Application and select your order to download.
+	- Log into the Bulk Download Application and select your order to download.
 Once selected click ‘Begin Download’.
 	Open the Bulk Downloader and log in.
 This will use the same log in credentials as your USGS account.
 	When you log in, you are presented with the datasets you have ordered.
 Select your dataset and click ‘Begin Download’ .
 Your datasets will start downloading, this may take some time.

  - **Using the data**
 	Once your downloads are complete go to the Bulk Downloader Application in your files.

 	There should now be a folder with your order name.
 Inside this, you will find zipped files for each of the scenes you order.

-	Unzip all of your files using 7-Zip> Extract Here.
+	- Unzip all of your files using 7-Zip> Extract Here.

-	Select all of the zipped files in the folder, right click > 7-Zip > ‘Extract Here’.
+	- Select all of the zipped files in the folder, right click > 7-Zip > ‘Extract Here’.
 This will start unzipping all of your files.

-	There are multiple variations of each scene (mean, min, max, standard deviation etc.).
+	- There are multiple variations of each scene (mean, min, max, standard deviation etc.).
 Here, we are interested in using only the mean values.
 In the folder with the unzipped tifs, create an empty folder called ‘means’.
 We need to copy only the mean tifs into this folder.

-	To do so, open the command prompt by searching for it in your computer change the directory to the folder with all your unzipped tifs by typing:
+	- To do so, open the command prompt by searching for it in your computer change the directory to the folder with all your unzipped tifs by typing:

-	‘cd /d C:\bda\globalDEM_test’ (after /d replace with your file path) Once your working directory is set, type:
+	‘‘cd /d C:\bda\globalDEM_test‘‘ (after /d replace with your file path)

+	- Once your working directory is set, type:

-	‘Xcopy *mea* C:\bda\globalDEM_test\means’ (using your file path to the empty ‘means folder’.
+	‘‘Xcopy *mea* C:\bda\globalDEM_test\means‘‘ (using your file path to the empty ‘means folder’.

-	Press enter and the command should run, resulting in all the means tifs being in their own folder.
+	- Press enter and the command should run, resulting in all the means tifs being in their own folder.

 Downloading DEM data from Copernicus